happybridge14-totoro/octo-broccoli-blog/exams/exam02/questions.md

 ## Q7: Give an example of a piece of information you should not store in a cookie, and why you should not store it that way.

 ## Q8: Explain why it is useful to separate a function that fetches data from the what you do with that data
+Separate the logic from the view actions.
+When the logic changes or the view changes, it won't affect other part.
+This is the advantage of loose coupling.

 ## Q9: Explain why try/catch is useless when dealing with asynchronous errors (assume you aren't using async/await)
+Because the try/catch flow finished before resovle/reject functions are called.
+If something in try scope, like a promise is correctly returned, than the try/catch flow is finished.
+The later happening errors won't be caught by the catch block.

 ## Q10: Is separation of concerns a front end issue, a server-side issue, or both?
 Describe an example the demonstrates your answer.